-With growing awareness of its beneficial impact to both people and planet, plant-based diets have become the subject of a mouth-watering new culinary canon.
-No longer are we forced to scour celebrity chef collections for token plant-based offerings, as the wave of vegan cookbooks now tick boxes across every possible dining context.
+And there’s some brilliant offerings out there to meet those needs.
+No longer are we forced to scour celebrity chef collections for token plant-based offerings, as recent waves of vegan cookbooks now tick boxes across every possible dining context.

-Vegan home cooking reaches new levels of deliciousness in what has been hailed as the most definitive and comprehensive guide to plant-based cooking.
+Vegan home cooking reaches new levels of deliciousness in this definitive and comprehensive guide to plant-based cooking.

-Featuring nearly 500 recipes inspired by the cuisines of countries ranging from Albania to Zambia, Vegan: The Cookbook highlights regional fruits and veg, traditional cooking techniques, and universally delectable flavours.
+Author Jean-Christian Jury is a visionary leader in the plant-based world, and this guide brings to life his awe-inspiring experience and creativity with straightforward instructions and beautiful photography for nearly 500 recipes inspired by the cuisines of countries ranging from Albania to Zambia, highlighting regional fruits and veg, traditional cooking techniques, and universally delectable flavours as you go along.

-Having become just a bit of an Instagram sensation for their snappy vegan video recipes, duo Henry Firth and Ian Theasby released the second of their vegan cookbooks in April this year.
+Having become an Instagram sensation for their snappy vegan recipe videos, duo Henry Firth and Ian Theasby have released four vegan cookbooks, including this, their latest.

-The two former digital marketeers credit New Year’s resolutions and the Kip Andersen documentary Cowspiracy as their reasons for turning to plant-based nutrition, and Bish Bash Bosh! follows on from their debut best-seller with everything from quick, weeknight suppers to plant-based party showstoppers.
+The two former digital marketeers credit New Year’s resolutions and the Kip Andersen documentary Cowspiracy as their reasons for turning to plant-based nutrition, and Bish Bash Bosh! follows on from their previous best-sellers with everything from quick, weeknight suppers to plant-based party showstoppers.

 Highlights of its recipe collection include vegan iterations of the classing English Ploughman’s, a completely plant-based mezze platter, and some top-notch mashed potato variations.

-A former protegé to Marcus Wareing and now chef patron at the West End’s Tredwells, Charlotte Nicholson gives vegan meals restaurant-quality finesse in her debut recipe book, Planted.
+A former protegé of Marcus Wareing and now chef patron at the West End’s Tredwells, Chantelle Nicholson gives vegan meals restaurant-quality finesse in her debut recipe book, Planted.